-When the Court issues a subpoena to the County Child Support Supervisor or a county child support staff member to personally appear, or produce a case record, the employee must appear or be held in Contempt of Court.
+When the Court issues a subpoena to the County Child Support Supervisor, District Manager, or a county child support staff member to personally appear, or produce a case record, the employee must appear or be held in Contempt of Court.
+An attorney must accompany the staff member if he/she must personally appear in court.
 Follow these procedures:

-- The Regional Director will notify the Division Director by sending a copy of any subpoena immediately to the State Office Senior Attorney, Services.
-The State Office Senior Attorney or the Senior Attorney over that county should be contacted by telephone immediately in emergency situations. - If the Court will permit, do not turn over the entire case but read from it the portions pertinent to the legal action.
+- The Regional Director will notify the Division Director by sending a copy of any subpoena immediately to the State Office Senior Attorney.
+The State Office Senior Attorney or the Managing Attorney over that county should be contacted by telephone immediately in emergency situations. - If the Court will permit, do not turn over the entire case but read from it the portions pertinent to the legal action.

-NOTE: With reference to child support or fraud activities, the County Child Support Supervisor, upon request of the County or District Attorney may provide copies of any material pertinent to the legal action at the time of the trial without a subpoena being issued.
+NOTE: With reference to child support or fraud activities, the County Child Support Supervisor, District Manager, upon request of the County or District Attorney may provide copies of any material pertinent to the legal action at the time of the trial without a subpoena being issued.